Dynepic/playPORTALnpm/README.md

 ### User / Friends
 The SDK provides methods for accessing a user's profile and a user's friends profiles.

 The user's profile is returned to the UserListener, when the user is "auth'd".
-The user profile contains the following elements:
+The user profile contains the following properties:

-userId - string
-handle - String
-firstName - String
-lastName - String
-country - String
-accountType - String in  {}
-userType - String in {}
-profilePicId - String
-coverPhotoId - String
-age - Integer

-##### User Image
-The User's profile image and coverPhoto can be retrieved and displayed in a scale appropriate to the app.

 * #### Get Friends